wifisensing/PicoScenes-Manual/source/index.rst

 **For software**: PicoScenes goes far beyond a simple CSI data logger!
 It is architecturally versatile and flexible.
 It adopts the "Driver + Platform + Plugins" architecture.
 The Driver layer exposes the basic controls and the unlocked hardware features.
 The Platform, like a Wi-Fi sensing middleware, encapsulate all the low-level features into a set of unified and hardware-independent APIs and exposes them to the upper-level plugin layer.
 Plugin layer, agile and lightweight, realizes the measurement-specific missions, and users can **quickly prototype their own measurement plugins**.
 We demonstrate this platform flexibility through EchoProbe, a PicoScenes plugin, which features ms-grade round-trip CSI measurement and the spectrum scanning CSI measurement capability.

+You may refer to :doc:`why` to know more about PicoScenes.
 We hope you enjoy the next ride of Wi-Fi sensing research, supercharged by PicoScenes!

 .. note::